NMason1990/My-Ebay-Sales-Data-Analysis---2022/README.md

 you had a list for example,
-finding the length of that list with len(<list>) does tell us a little bit about the data. - Used pandas functions to find date time, to find out the total sales per month.
+finding the length of that list with len(<list>) does tell us a little bit about the data.

 ## Visualize Data